Table of Contents[Hide][Show]

 8. New Braunfels

 If you ever watched the show Dirty Jobs with Mike Rowe, you probably remember the episode from the Animal World & Snake Farm Zoo.
-It was one of the most jaw-dropping pieces, especially when Mike removed his t-shirt and tossed it over the eyes of an alligator and then helped to wrestle it out of the pit for cleaning.
+It was jaw-dropping, especially when Mike removed his t-shirt and tossed it over the eyes of an alligator and then helped to wrestle it out of the pit for cleaning.
 Snakes and gators are the mainstay of this unusual attraction, which is visible in New Braunfels right off I-35.
 The zoo also has several exotic animals to fascinate the kids.

 Nearby, the McKenna Children’s Museum is a good stop for smaller children and includes activities regarding space, culture, and technology.
 All ages will enjoy the New Braunfels Historic Railroad and Modelers Society.
-Special free events are hosted monthly to introduce families to the model railroads inside, real full-size train cars open for exploring.
+Special free events are hosted monthly to introduce families to the model railroads inside and the real full-size train cars open for exploring.
 Your little engineers will be thrilled.
-If your Texas road trips take you to New Braunfels, make sure you don’t miss this.
+If your Texas road trips take you to New Braunfels, don’t miss this!

 New Braunfels is about 30 miles North of San Antonio and 48 miles South of Austin.
 If you’re planning a Texas road trip to either (or both!) city, make sure you check out New Braunfels, too.